premgane/agolo-slackbot/README.md

 # Setting up the bot

 You can either run the bot locally (i.e., on any machine with Node.js installed) or on Heroku.
-If you plan to run it on Heroku, please look at [this page on the project wiki](https://github.com/premgane/agolo-slackbot/wiki/Heroku).
+If you plan to run it on Heroku, please look at [this page on the repo wiki](https://github.com/premgane/agolo-slackbot/wiki/Heroku).

 Here's an overview of the steps to get this bot up and running: